vocalpy/hybrid-vocal-classifier/docs/extract_yaml_spec.md

       <td align="left">list of dictionaries, 'jobs' to run.
 Typically data from one subject.
       Each dictionary in the list must define the following fields:
         <ul>
-            <li>output_dir : string, directory name in which to save output, the extracted feature files</li1>
             <li>subject_ID : string, alphanumeric.</li>
+            <li>dirs : list of strings, names of directories with
+            audio files from which to exract features</li>
-            <li>labelset : string, labels of syllables from which features should be extracted.
+            <li>labelset : string, labels of syllables from which
+            features should be extracted.
 Provide the set as a single string, e.g., `iabcdefg`.
 If a label appears in the labeled data but does not appear in this string, it will be ignored.</li>
+            <li>output_dir : string, directory name in which to save output, the extracted feature files</li>
         </ul>
     </td>
     </tr>